ISISComputingGroup/ibex_developers_manual/Omron-FINS.md

 ### Testing the FINS IOC in the Ioc Test Framework

-In contrast to the normal operation of a FINS PLC, the instrument specific `FINS_01.cmd` file that should be used for the IOC Tests for a FINS PLC should be placed in an instrument specific folder in [ioc\master\FINS\exampleSettings](https://github.com/ISISComputingGroup/EPICS-ioc/tree/master/FINS/exampleSettings).
-This cmd file should have the appropiate finsUDPInit calls for devsim or recsim, as detailed below, and also the usual `dbLoadRecords` call to load the instrument specific db.
+In contrast to the normal operation of a FINS PLC, the instrument specific `FINS_01.cmd` file that should be used for the IOC Tests for a FINS PLC should be placed in an instrument specific folder in [`ioc\master\FINS\exampleSettings`](https://github.com/ISISComputingGroup/EPICS-ioc/tree/master/FINS/exampleSettings).
+This cmd file should have the appropriate finsUDPInit calls for devsim or recsim, as detailed below, and also the usual `dbLoadRecords` call to load the instrument specific db.

 ### Testing the FINS IOC in DevSim